 BAS system shall be designed, installed, commissioned and serviced by factory trained employees of the BAS system manufacturer.

 Materials and equipment shall be catalogued products of manufacturers regularly engaged in production and installation of automatic temperature control systems.
-Materials and equipment used shall be standard components, regularly manufactured for this and/or other systems and not custom designed specially for this Project.
+Materials and equipment used shall be standard components, regularly manufactured for this and/or other systems and not custom designed especially for this Project.
 Systems and components shall have been thoroughly tested, proven in actual use for at least two years, and shall be manufacturer’s latest standard design that complies with specification requirements.

 BAS shall comply with UL 864 UUKL, UL 916 PAZX and 864 UDTZ, and other subsystem listings as applicable.